aweiteka/UATFramework/README.md

 ## Design

 Automation needs to be *really simple* to write and maintain.
-If you can write a user story, a bash script and make sense of API documentation to make `GET` and `PUT` calls you should be able to use this framework.
+If you can write a user story, a bash script and make sense of API documentation to make `GET` and `POST` calls you should be able to use this framework.
 * Consistent, simple interface for application APIs.
 * Simple method for running commands on remote hosts.
 * Support dynamic host discovery for CI workflows.